Reggie Bush Would Have Made Millions If NCAA’s NIL Rules Were In Effect, Analyst Says

 College football has changed a great deal since Reggie Bush was carrying the ball for the USC Trojans in the early years of the 21st century.
 The biggest change is likely coming this year when the NCAA officially okays college athletes earning money for their name, image, and likeness (NIL) rights.
 Several former college stars have come out since the NCAA announced the change to its longtime policy talking about how they wished that had been the case when they played.
 Now one analyst is singling out Reggie Bush as an example of a player who would have been a very rich man if the NIL rules had been similar to what they will soon be.

 Adam Wells of Bleacher Report recently pointed to an interview Navigate CEO A.J.
-Maestas recently did with The Athletic‘s Bruce Feldman.
-In the interview, Maestas estimated Bush could have made as much as four to six million dollars from marketing opportunities.
+Maestas did with The Athletic‘s Bruce Feldman on the subject.
+In that interview, Maestas estimated Bush could have made as much as four to six million dollars from marketing opportunities.
 Feldman did offer a bit of a caveat on those figures in his article.

 “There is still much to be sorted out on the NIL front, Maestas says that figure would be based largely on anchor deals Bush could command from apparel, beverage, supplement companies or local businesses like furniture stores.
 In addition, even though USC is a Nike school, Maestas says, if it’s truly an open market for athletes, Bush could have pitted Adidas vs. Nike for his own deal.”